library(dslabs)

 to obtain predictions for a grid points.

-2. Notice that, in the plot made in exercise 1, the boundary is somewhat wiggly.
+22. Notice that, in the plot made in exercise 1, the boundary is somewhat wiggly.
 This is because kNN, like the basic bin smoother, does not use a kernel.
 To improve this we could try loess.
-By reading through the available models part of the manual4 we see that we can use the gamLoess
+By reading through the available models part of the caret manual, we see that we can use the gamLoess

 method.
-In the manual5 we also see that we need to install the gam package if we have not done so already.
+We need to install the gam package, if we have not done so already.
 We see that we have two parameters to optimize:

 modelLookup("gamLoess")